apokryphus/advanced-combat-system/README.md

    - 2 if the player is between 100% and 66% health.
    - 1 if the player is between 66% and 33% health.

- ## Ice Titans
-- Nine ice titans roam the Skellige Islands.

- ## Drowners, Scurvers, Rotfiends
-- Drowners, Scurvers, Rotfiends, and their variants are capable of launching tentacle attacks.
-Knocks the player down upon contact.

- ## Nekker Guardian
-- While in combat with 3 or more nekkers, the nekker guardian will be summoned into battle.
-- Nekker guardians take reduced damage, and periodically drains its own health to heal nearby nekkers.

 <div align="right">